 At Positive Wellbeing Psychology, we are a team of registered psychologists supporting participants under the NDIS who are experienced in providing well-researched therapy and techniques that assist in overcoming barriers to help individuals reach their NDIS goals.

 Assessing Strengths and Interests is the NDIS participant to Overcome Barriers:

-Our psychologists are trained to assess the participant’s strengths and to work within their interests to overcome the barriers to daily living.
+Our psychologists are trained to assess the strengths and to work within interests to overcome barriers to daily living.

 Common NDIS Goals:

 - Building capacity to participate in social and community activities and to remain safe.

 - Better understand sensory needs and to learn skills and strategies to regulate emotions.

 - Improve daily living skills in order to increase independence.

 At Positive Wellbeing Psychology, we help to achieve a range of NDIS goals.
 We tailor a range of well-research therapy and techniques based on individual goals, delivered by a warm and caring NDIS Psychologist.
 Talk to one of our highly experienced NDIS psychologists in the privacy and comfort of your own home and device today.

 Our Flexible and Accessible Support is Available in the Metro and Regional Areas

 Our AHPRA registered Psychologists work independently or collaboratively with other health teams to provide holistic and wrap around support for participants of the NDIS for adolescents and adults.
 Our Psychologists are available nationally, in all metro and many regional areas; anywhere within Australia.